die-net/deployer/README.md

 Deployer
 ========

-An simple Go-based continuous deployment system, based on catching webhooks from the Docker Hub build service.
+A simple Go-based continuous deployment system, based on catching webhooks from the Docker Hub build service.

 Goals
 -----